vsantjr/IDeepS/README.md

 Note that such installation can take a considerable time to complete.

 **IMPORTANT**: If you need to install some libraries, packages, etc. it is highly recommended to do it via conda within the ennvironment you need such libraries, packages.
 Conda is interesting because of its clear structure, transparent file management (no installation of files outside its directory), lots of available packages, and so on.
+However, bear in mind that, depending on the software you want to install, you might eventually ask permission from LNCC.

 ## Submitting Jobs

-We can divide the job submission in two categories: single and multi-node.
+We can divide the job submission in three categories (click on the respective links): [single node/single GPU](./Mark/sinnode_singpu.md), [single node/multiple GPUs](./Mark/sinnode_mulgpu.md), and [multiple nodes/multiple GPUs](./Mark/mulnode_mulgpu.md).

-### Single Node

-### Multi-Node
+## Jupyter-lab